car-axle-client/car-axle-client/docs/alternate_injection.md

 ### about:blank Injector

-Works on mkost school blocking plans which is good for you and me.
+Works on most school blocking plans which is good for you and me.

 #### Requirements